How Much Could You Make Selling Your Electronics with Decluttr?

 Each site has a different method for evaluating your phone’s condition.
 For consistency, I noted that each device was in “good” condition and chose the carrier as “factory unlocked.”
 You might get a slightly higher offer if you have the original packaging, charger, or additional accessories.

-For each device below, Decluttr’s offer was the same as or higher than its competitors.
+For most of the devices below, Decluttr’s offer was higher than their competitors’.

 With Decluttr, you don’t have to wait weeks for payment.
 Once they receive your items, they’ll check everything over, remove any personal data from your tech devices, and pay you the day after your shipment arrives.